 If you have a .SQL file that contains the tables schema and you want to create a new database with the same tables from that file, in the following example, we will explain how to do this.

 In the following example, we will create the sample database.
-We will use this sample database throughout the SQLite tutorials, with the name "SQLiteTutorialsDB" and populate it with the tables.
+We will use this sample database throughout the SQLite tutorial, with the name "SQLiteTutorialsDB" and populate it with the tables.
 As following:

-- Open a text file and paste the following commands on it:
+- Open a text file and paste the following SQLite commands on it: